-The time limits laid down in paragraph 1a shall run from the time when the competent authority of the requested Member State receives the request for information.
+2a.
+The time limits laid down in paragraph 2 shall run from the time when the requested competent law enforcement authority receives the request for information or intelligence.

 The effectiveness of the proposal under consideration is vitally dependent on the periods within which the information requested is exchanged.
 When it comes to fighting serious crime, and more particularly combating terrorism, speed is of the essence: information which is provided too late often ceases to be of any use.
 Short but realistic deadlines must therefore be set.
-In this context it is worth distinguishing between information which is immediately available within the police services or other competent law enforcement authorities, for the provision of which a time limit of 12 hours seems sufficient, and information which cannot be obtained without completing administrative or other formalities or contacting other agencies or authorities in advance (e.g. information which needs to be extracted from criminal records), for which it seems appropriate to set a time limit of 48 hours in urgent cases and otherwise 10 working days.
+In this context it is worth distinguishing between information which is immediately available within the competent law enforcement authority, for the provision of which a time limit of 12 hours seems sufficient, and information which cannot be obtained without completing administrative or other formalities or contacting other agencies or authorities in advance (e.g. information which needs to be extracted from criminal records), for which it seems appropriate to set a time limit of 48 hours in urgent cases and otherwise 10 working days.